 MM.
 Short term and hourly parking: Parking areas where payment must be made at a parking meter or pay station and where time is bought for specific periods of time (i.e. 15 minutes up to several hours).

 NN.
-South Campus: Property owned and/or under the control of Colorado State University that houses specialized veterinary medicine degree programs that is located near the intersections of W. Drake Rd and Research Blvd.
+South Campus: Property owned or under the control of Colorado State University that houses specialized veterinary medicine degree programs that is located near the intersections of West Drake Rd and Research Blvd.

 PP. Students: All persons enrolled for credit or audit one or more hours of graduate, undergraduate, or conference work except faculty and staff members as defined above.
 Continuously enrolled students are considered as regularly enrolled students even though credit hours may not be received.
 Continuing education students who receive course credit are considered to be students for purposes of these regulations.